 The economies of the five Lower Mekong countries range from those still developing beyond a reliance on agriculture and natural resources to more diverse export-oriented economies.

-The combined total GDP for the Lower Mekong was US$684.1 billion in 2014 according to World Bank data.1 While recent variances in population reporting for Myanmar make GDP per capita figures unreliable, the average for the other four countries in the region in 2013 was US$2,684 (nominal).2 For the 2015 fiscal year, the World Bank categorized Cambodia and Myanmar as “low-income” economies, Laos and Vietnam as “lower-middle-income” economies and Thailand as an “upper-middle-income” economy.
+The combined total GDP for the Lower Mekong in 2017 is estimated to be US$757 billion, according to the International Monetary Fund.1 Estimated GDP per capita figures for 2017 range from US$1326 and US$1330 for Cambodia and Myanmar respectively, to US$2169 for Laos, US$2286 for Vietnam and US$6357 for Thailand.2 For the 2017 fiscal year, the World Bank categorized Cambodia, Laos, Myanmar and Vietnam as “lower-middle-income” economies and Thailand as an “upper-middle-income” economy.
 These categories use gross national income (GNI) per capita to group countries into four different levels.3

-As shown in the chart below, in 2013, the total net trade in goods and services for the Lower Mekong region was US$16,426.8 million.5 Almost half of all exports (48.9%) from the five Lower Mekong countries in 2013 went to high-income countries, down from 63% in 2003.6 Top export partners for the three countries with available data—Cambodia, Thailand and Vietnam—included the United States, China and Japan.7
+Total merchandise exports from the Lower Mekong more than doubled in the ten years from 2005 to 2015 (2005: US$150.73 billion; 2015: US$384.77 billion).
+Almost half of all exports (46.9%) from the five Lower Mekong countries in 2015 went to high-income countries, down from 63% in 2003.6 Top export partners for the three countries with available data—Cambodia, Thailand and Vietnam—included the United States, China and Japan.7

 Apart from Thailand, which began repaying its development loans in 2000, the other economies in the region rely heavily on aid and development assistance.
 Myanmar’s economy has had greater access to aid and development assistance since its former military government announced moves towards more democratic processes in 2012, lifting long-standing embargoes on trade from Western governments.